 - Cherry Blossom Forecast 2020

-- A Japan itinerary for cherry blossom
+- A Japan itinerary for spring to see the cherry blossom

 - Other top tips for seeing cherry blossoms in Japan